2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-where $\boundary$ denotes the boundary of the 3-dimensional volume.
-By Gauss' theorem, we can then identify $B \simeq \nabla\cdot A$, which is the 2-form version (in three spatial dimensions) of the more familiar $B=\nabla\times A$ when $A$ is a 1-form.
+where $\boundary$ denotes the boundary of the 3-dimensional volume, $A$ is a 2-form and $B$ is a 3-form.
+By Gauss' theorem, we can then identify $B \simeq \nabla\cdot A$, which is the 2-form version (in three spatial dimensions) of the more familiar $B=\nabla\times A$ when $A$ is a 1-form and $B$ is a 2-form.
 In the gauge transformation \cref{eq:1-form-gauge}, the sum may be viewed as the discrete analogue of the integral expression

 By Stoke's theorem, this transformation then corresponds to $A \to A + \nabla\times \theta$.
 This is the 2-form generalization of the usual transformation for a 1-form vector potential, $A \to A - \nabla\lambda$.
 See \cref{apx:2-form-gauge-theory} for further discussion. } The gauge invariance of the Hamiltonian enforces that physical states are created by gauge-invariant operators.
 Since $A_{\tilde p}$ generates the creation and annihilation of the electric field, gauge-invariant electric field eigenstates are therefore generated by ``Wilson surface'' operators of the form